-The phrase “Popping a pill”, has much more glamorous and deadlier implications to it today.
-However the original pill, Aspirin, remains a constant in everything to First-Aid kits to handbags.
-In this blog we’ll look at some Aspirin facts and everything you have always wanted to know about Aspirin.
+The phrase ‘Popping a pill’, has much more glamorous and deadlier implications to it today.
+However, the original pill, Aspirin, remains a constant in everything from First-Aid kits to handbags.
+In this blog, we’ll look at some Aspirin facts and everything you have always wanted to know about Aspirin.

-Each year, more than 40 million lb of aspirin is produced in the US alone, a rate that translates to about 300 tablets per year for every man, woman and child.
-Aspirin possesses a number of properties that make it the most often recommended drug.
+Each year, more than 40 million lb of Aspirin is produced in the US alone, a rate that translates to about 300 tablets per year for every man, woman and child.
+Aspirin possesses a number of properties that make it the most often recommended medicine.
 It is an analgesic, effective in pain relief.
 It is also an anti-inflammatory agent, providing some relief from the swelling associated with arthritis and minor injuries.
-Low-strength aspirin is also prescribed to help prevent unwanted blood clots from forming within the body.
-Aspirin is also an antipyretic compound, which means it reduces fever.
+Low-strength Aspirin is also prescribed to help deal with unwanted blood clots from forming within the body.
+Aspirin is also an antipyretic compound which means it reduces fever.

-Most of the Aspirin facts revolve around the fact that it has a host of other benefits other than as a painkiller.
+Most of the Aspirin facts revolve around the fact that it has a lot of benefits other than as a painkiller.
 Here are some of its uses.